nexbitio/Tokenize/README.md

 Yes you can still do it within your app, but that's not something Tokenize does support.
  - You must ping the database everytime
 This is due to the invalidation part, however you can still build a cache and serve cached results to Tokenize.
- - One TOTP code is only valid once
+ - An OTP code is only valid once
 This is more of a security feature than a limitation.
-This behaviour is in place to prevent replay attacks with the same TOTP code.
+This behaviour is in place to prevent replay attacks with the same OTP code.

 ### What does it look like
 ```